 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-Wet/dry vacuums come in a range of sizes:
+Wet/dry vacs come in a range of sizes:

 But size isn’t everything.
-Buyers should also consider static pressure, airflow, and air power.
-These ratings, listed on the vacuum’s label, give buyers an idea of the machine’s capibility.
+Buyers should also consider static pressure, airflow, and suction power.
+These ratings, listed on the vacuum’s label, give buyers an idea of the machine’s capability.

 CFM (cubic feet per minute) is a rating of the maximum airflow a vacuum can achieve at its largest opening.
 A higher airflow rating is important for vacs that will be used to pick up fine dust and other small particles.

-Air power (AP) or air watts is a key rating for vacs that will be used to pick up heavier debris like nuts and bolts.
+Air power (AP), or air watts, is a key rating for vacs that will be used to pick up heavier debris, such as nuts and bolts.

 In addition to size, wet/dry vacs have a few other options that buyers may want to consider.
 If the vacuum will be used to pick up a lot of water, choosing one with a tank drain will make it much easier to empty the tank, rather than trying to pick up a large bucket of water.